joffreybesos/d2r-mapview/README.md

 ## Usage

-1. Download the latest release (on the right side).
+1. Download the latest `drrmap.exe` release (on the right side).
 2. Launch D2R.
 3. Run the `d2rmap.exe`
 4. Map should appear at the top left and change as you move through the levels.

-Note:
+That's the lazy method, but running unknown executables is not a great idea.

+Instead you can download and install <https://www.autohotkey.com/>
+Then you can directly run `src/d2r-map.ahk` instead of the executable

+**Notes:**

 - Purple icon for exits
 - Yellow for waypoints
 - Red for NPCs
 - Cyan for chests

 - A tray icon will be present which you can right click to exit.